AMG-CoP bilateral exchange visit, Nigeria

-The mini-grids systems being piloted range from 200 kW to 750 kW with most operating at an average installed capacity of 500 kW per site.
-The officials from Ethiopia reported that the rationale for having a higher generation capacity per site stems from the fact that off-grid smaller-scale systems have a high cost variance as compared to the larger systems and are thus more viable.
-The relaxed regulatory requirements in Nigeria have made it attractive for the private sector to develop small-scale systems.
-This was one of the key learnings from the exchange which will inform the development of the regulatory framework in Ethiopia.
+The mini-grids systems being piloted in Ethiopia range from 200 kW to 750 kW with most operating at an average installed capacity of 500 kW per site.
+The officials from Ethiopia reported that the rationale for having a higher generation capacity per site stems from the fact that off-grid smaller-scale system have a high cost variance as compared to the larger systems and are thus more viable.
+The relaxed licensing requirements in Nigeria have made it attractive for the private sector to develop small-scale systems, which will inform the development of the regulatory framework in Ethiopia.